Internationalization of education

 The university as a whole is working closely together to develop a system for strategically and effectively sending Japanese students abroad.
 Students can seek advice on studying abroad from the staff or experienced students at the International Student Exchange Division and Student Exchange Salon on the 1F of Center Zone 6.

-In 2010, the EU Center was established with the aim of deepening knowledge and understanding of the European Union (EU) as the operating body of the EUIJ Kyushu, which was active until March 2016.Since June 2016, the Center has been working under a new term based on the Education Programs (EU-DPs) to further expand research and education on the EU, building on the rich results of its previous activities.
+In 2010, the EU Centre was established with the aim of deepening knowledge and understanding of the European Union (EU) as the operating body of the EUIJ Kyushu, which was active until March 2016.
+Since June 2016, the Center has been working under a new term based on the Education Programs (EU-DPs) to further expand research and education on the EU, building on the rich results of its previous activities.

-In September 2016, we were selected as the Jean Monnet Centre of Excellence (Jean Monnet CoE), the second center of the EU's educational grant program (Erasmus Plus) in Japan, and we have been presenting EU research to the world again for three years as the Jean Monnet CoE Kyushu project.
-The second phase of the Jean Monnet CoE Kyushu began in November 2020, and conducts research and outreach activities to promote a broad understanding of the EU for researchers, students, the general public, and business people.
-Examples of such activities include the provision of systematic learning opportunities about the EU through the EU Studies Diploma Program (EU-DPs), educational activities such as summer camps, EU study tours, sending students abroad on short visit scholarships, and supporting young researchers with funding for attending international conferences related to the EU, as well as EU-related symposiums, lectures, and public lectures.
+In September 2016, we were selected for the Jean Monnet Centre of Excellence (Jean Monnet CoE) under the EU’s education funding program, Erasmus+.
+Following “Jean Monnet CoE Kyushu (2016–2019)” and “Jean Monnet CoE Kyushu – Phase II (2020–2024),” “Jean Monnet CoE Kyushu – Phase III” commenced in December 2024.
+As Japan’s only Jean Monnet CoE, we disseminate EU studies to the world.
+We conduct research and outreach activities to promote broad understanding of the EU among researchers, students, the general public, and business professionals.
+These include providing systematic learning opportunities on the EU through the EU Studies Diploma Program (EU-DPs); educational activities such as summer camps, EU study tours, and overseas study through short-visit scholarships; research support through funding for participation in international conferences related to the EU; and organizing EU-related symposia, lectures, and public courses.

-*EU Center Educational Programmes
+*EU Centre Educational Programmes

 EU Studies Diploma Programmes (EU-DPs)